How To Build A WordPress News Aggregator Version 2

 After seeing all the downloads of my original free E-book on how to create a WordPress news aggregator in 15 minutes I realized that it was probably time for an update.
 In this version I will show a more streamlined approach to creating the news aggregator, once again it is not my place to judge the value of WordPress news aggregators, people love them or hate them.
 I can say I have had very good feedback on the ones I have implemented to the point where I have actually had people request their feeds be added based on traffic to the site.

-Domain name has been purchased, if you are a domain investor you probably already have your favorite domainer friendly places, if you are not and you need a domain name to start your aggregator you can go to the consumer friendly GoDaddy.com
+Domain name has been purchased, if you are a domain investor you probably already have your favorite domainer friendly places, if you are not and you need a domain name to start your aggregator you can go to the consumer friendly place such as GoDaddy.com.

 Last assumption, your hosting provider uses Cpanel for the management of your account and has Fantastico installed which allows for easy as can be WordPress installation.

 After the steps above are taken care of it is time to install WordPress, as mentioned you will want to first login to your cpanel account, to do this go to: